 Let’s face it.
 When you think of the great cuisines of the world, Guatemalan food does not immediately pop into your head.
 At least for me it didn’t before I visited the country.
-So, I had pretty low expectations of the food when I first arrived.
+So, I had pretty low expectations of the food when I first arrived in Guatemala.
 To tell you the truth, I don’t think I could have named even one Guatemalan dish.
-Can you?

 In this post, you’ll find a list of the most traditional Guatemalan dishes, some popular desserts, typical Guatemalan breakfasts, and my favorite–Guatemalan street food.
 I’ve tried 99% of the dishes on this list, so I can give you an honest assessment of which foods to try, what they taste like, and where to try them.